Admissions FAQs

 Summer Science Program is open to current high school juniors who have completed the relevant coursework by the summer.
 Applicants must also be at least 15 years old, but not yet 19, during all program dates.

-You may still apply for any of the programs if you have not yet completed but are in the process of completing specific courses needed for the program for a grade and credit by June 2025.
+You may still apply for any of the programs if you have not yet completed but are in the process of completing specific courses needed for the program for a grade and credit by by the start of the program.

 The Summer Science Program is not a college prep course, but the experience will provide students with the skills and experience to better understand themselves and their interest in STEM.
 The Summer Science Program experience will help you strengthen your time management skills, intrinsic motivation, written and verbal communication, effective group participation, and ability to read primary literature and do real-world science (where you don’t know the outcome before you start).
 It will also help you learn what it takes to succeed at college outside of the classroom or the lab, including the social and living aspects of campus life.
 Overall, after Summer Science Program, you’ll understand yourself better, which will make you a stronger college applicant and a successful college student.
 Further, the experience of doing real science research will give you a visceral sense of whether STEM is the right path for you or not.

-Summer Science Program also offers an optional mentorship program called SSP Connect where participants are paired with younger alumni mentors who can offer guidance on the college application process.
+Summer Science Program also offers an optional mentorship program called College Link where participants are paired with younger alumni mentors who can offer guidance on the college application process.

 You must commit to arriving on the designated arrival day and staying on campus until departure day.
 All participants must agree to commit exclusively to the Summer Science Program and not be engaged in other coursework, programs, or internships during the program.
 Summer Science Program is immersive and requires full participation.
 If you have a special circumstance, feel free to inquire but exceptions are not typically granted outside of emergency situations.